 In addition to examining the time series of losses, we also compute the expected present discounted value of future losses.
 All present-value calculations reflect the period 2000 to 2200 for the three different emissions pathways.
-Using a 4% annual discount rate, Table 3 reports how much higher the present discounted value of real GDP is under no flooding relative to the mean under flooding (see Appendix B.1 for alternative discount rates).
-For the moderate-emissions RCP 4.5, the expected present-value loss of world real GDP per capita due to flooding is 0.19% (95% credible interval of 0.07% - 0.37%).
-Across scenarios, the expected present-value losses range from 0.16% (95% credible interval of 0.07% - 0.33%) under RCP 2.6 to 0.25% (0.12% - 0.44%) under RCP 8.5.
-Turning to welfare, Table 3 also reports that the present discounted mean loss in the moderate-emissions pathway RCP 4.5 amounts to 0.24% (95% credible interval of 0.08% - 0.45%) over the period 2000 to 2200, slightly higher than the loss in real GDP.
-Under the more extreme RCP 8.5, mean losses increase to 0.31% (0.14% - 0.55%).
-Appendix B.2 and B.3 explore the sensitivity of these results to changes in the model's main parameter values, as well as in the degree of both migration and trade frictions.
+Using a 4 percent annual discount rate, Table 3 reports how much higher the present discounted value of real GDP is under no flooding relative to the mean under flooding (see Appendix Table B1 for alternative discount rates).
+For the moderate-emissions RCP 4.5, the expected present-value loss of world real GDP per capita due to flooding is 0.19 percent (95 percent credible interval of 0.07-0.37 percent).
+Across scenarios, the expected present-value losses range from 0.16 percent (95 percent credible interval of 0.07-0.33 percent) under RCP 2.6 to 0.25 percent (0.12-0.44 percent) under RCP 8.5.
+Turning to welfare, Table 3 also reports that the present discounted mean loss